5733d9e2be6485d52ffa08870cabdee0/sandbox/DEMO.md

 ## How to create a Bridge instance

 In order to send events to an Ingress, it is necessary to create a Bridge instance using the endpoint `/api/smartevents_mgmt/v1/bridges`.
-The request must include the name of the Bridge.
-Let's export it to a variable:
-In order to send events to an Ingress, it is necessary to create a Bridge instance using the endpoint `/api/v1/bridges`.
 The request must include:

 * The `name` of the Bridge
 * The `cloud_provider` that we want the Bridge instance deployed to
 * The `region` on the chosen `cloud_provider` that we want the Bridge deployed to

-The list of supported `cloud_providers` and `regions` are available at the endpoint `/api/v1/cloud_providers` and `/api/v1/cloud_providers/{id}/regions`.
+The list of supported `cloud_providers` and `regions` are available at the endpoint `/api/smartevents_mgmt/v1/cloud_providers` and `/api/smartevents_mgmt/v1/cloud_providers/{id}/regions`.

 In this example, lets create a Bridge called `myBridge`, on Cloud Provider `aws` in the `us-east-1` region: